mmeehan-8/GUbioinformatics/MasterNotes.md

 ### run checkv

-- running checkv with a slurm script to check the quality of contigs
+- running checkv with a slurm script to check the quality of contigs, on completeness, contamination and identification
 - set up checkv directory
 - run checkv with slurm script: